jheddings/dayone-import/README.md

 The script operates on the trips.html file.

+## Configuration

+TODO document the config file...

+Generally, `dayone.yaml` needs to provide the API keys for doing geolocation lookups.

 ## Dependencies

 These scripts use a number of libraries to assist with procesing: